 “Oh, you’re so funny!”
 She sneered at me.
 “You’re such a good cop, you know!
 I suppose you haven’t even thought the killer might have tossed the weapon here, do you?”

 I shuddered unpleasantly when I heard her remark.
 Of course, the murderer would want to toss the weapon here!
 What was I thinking?
 Otherwise, he wouldn’t have killed the guy in our room in the first place.
-It made me wonder who did this.
-It wasn’t Sandra for sure because she definitely wouldn’t do such a thing in her hotel, so the other options were Tanaka or Kurvallo.
+It made me wonder who might have done this.
+It wasn’t Sandra for sure because she definitely wouldn’t do it in her hotel, so the other options were Tanaka or Kurvallo.

-“It’s interesting,” Lara murmured as she kept ransacking the place.
-“Where would you put the gun if you wanted it to be easily found?
+“It’s interesting,” Lara murmured as she ransacked the place.
+“Where would you put a gun if you wanted it to be easily found?
 It must be some very obvious place, you know.”

 And as she said that, she casually reached her hand under one of the pillows on the bed and pulled out a scary-looking, redesigned smoothbore revolver.
 It immediately solved the mystery of who the murderer was.